EnzoCording/FleetRL/readme.md

 Note: I am currently finishing my thesis.
-Once its done, I will make a tutorial, document everything properly, as well as clean up any unnecessary files.
+Once it is done, I will make a tutorial, document everything properly, as well as clean up any unnecessary files.
+For now, try the complete_pipeline notebook - it can generate new schedules and train agents with a few lines of code.

 This framework provides a realistic Reinforcement Learning environment for EV charging and is focused on commercial vehicle